go-related/graphql/README.md

 # How to create step by step
-this is a test about implementing the graphql over PostgreSQL Sample Database
+this is a test about implementing the graphql over PostgreSQL Sample Database. if you want to run this application follow [prerequisites.](PREREQUISITES.md)

-## Setup
+## Setup a New application From Scratch
 - ###  Step-1 : Initialize the Module
     like any other new project in go.
     ``` #for examle